 congressional delegation to the United Nations Climate Change Conference

-why does this cop matter?
+why does cop matter?

 “When I attended COP25 in Madrid, a European Parliamentarian pulled me aside to warn that bad things happen when the US doesn’t lead.
 Our allies around the globe understand the crisis we face.
 I’m proud to be part of this delegation to help show the rest of the world that there are people in the United States who know the stakes, are dedicated to finding a path to net-zero, and are willing to do everything in their power to meet the moment.”